 - SoftwareDetails - It is essential for students to have reliable internet access in order to participate in and complete your units, regardless of whether they contain an on campus attendance or intensive school component.
 For additional information please visit UNE Hardware Requirements: https://www.une.edu.au/current-students/support/it-services/hardware

 - TravelDetails - Travel may be required to attend the Final Examination for this subject.

 - OtherDetails -

 Textbook information is not available until approximately 8 weeks prior to the commencement of the Teaching period.

 Textbook requirements may vary from one teaching period to the next.

 Where calculators are permitted in examinations, it must be selected from an approved list, which can be accessed from the Further Information link below.

 This subject introduces students to the fundamental legal principles underscoring Australian taxation law.
 The topics covered include: taxation theory; income from personal exertion and the impact of residency; overview of fringe benefits tax; income from property and business; goods and services tax; general deductions; specific deductions; tax accounting; trading stock; capital allowances; capital gains tax principles; taxation of partnership and trust income; and taxation of companies.

-Problem Question: 2,500 words; 20%; LOs 1-4 Online Assessment: 20%; LOs 1-4 Final Examination: 60%; LOs 1-4 UNE manages supervised exams associated with your UNE subjects.
+Problem Question: 2,500 words; 20%; LOs 1-4 Online Assessment: 20%; LOs 1-4 Final Examination: Open Book Examination.
+60%; LOs 1-4.
+The exam will be offered online with supervision via webcam and screen sharing technology.
+UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.